 Microsoft Ignite is the annual conference where the tech giant gets to show off its exciting new developments.
 The company’s many announcements are of interest to IT professionals, developers, and big Microsoft fans.
-This year’s conference seemed to present more news than ever–Microsoft provided journalists with about 175 news items they planned to announce.
+We love hearing about new streamlined improvements and innovative previews offered.
+This year’s conference seemed to present more news than ever—Microsoft provided journalists with about 175 news items they planned to announce.
 Here are a few of Microsoft Ignite’s top announcements.

 Microsoft’s Edge browser has new privacy features and will be generally available January 15

 For years, browsers focused on speed.
 Now that we can’t go any further there, today’s biggest concern is privacy.
 Here’s where Microsoft can really step back in and compete.
 Together with Bing, Edge offers new privacy features and capabilities that are hard for competitors to beat.
 Its newly enhanced InPrivate browsing mode is one important factor.
 Announcers at the Ignite conference also wanted to highlight the benefit for Edge’s business users.
 Edge is deeply integrated with its updated Bing engine, and it can find business documents along with other search results.
 The Chromium-based Edge will be generally available on January 15, and the release candidate is available now.